Day 1: Tehran

 We are about to visit two historical cities constructed as suitable as the desert climate of the region.
 In Nain the first destination is Jame mosque or congregational mosque afterward Pirniya historical house.
 Then we are going to walk 30 minutes to cross the abandoned Bazaar which in architecture, is so well designed and unique.

 Next city is Maybod and its first site to visit will be a pigeon tower and then a mud brick fort made 2000 years ago named Narin Qaleh, Shah abbasi caravansary, and an ice house.
 We would reach Yazd during the evening so overnight we are in Yazd.

 Full day city tour of Yazd including Tower of Silence, Dowlat Abad Garden, Amir Chakhmagh complex (Alexander jail, Powerhouse, Mosque, and Bazaar) and fire temple, Overnight Yazd

 Yazd is still the home of Iran’s largest community of Zoroastrians who are living there since Sassanid period in Iran (6th century) and one of the oldest mud- brick cities in Iran.
 It is called the city of wind catchers.

-In the morning, our first site to explore is the Tower of silence were the Zoroastrian used as a storage house for the dead and dates back to the 18th century.
+In the morning, our first site to explore is the Tower of silence.
+The Zoroastrian used this building as a storage house for the dead.
+It dates back to the 18th century.
 Corpses were left there to decompose and be devoured by birds.
 Zoroastrians believed burials or cremations would pollute the earth or fire, which are precious elements in their religion.

 The walking tour in the great bazaar of Yazd would worth a tasty lunch afterward!